I spend a lot of time in the gym as a fitness coach and constantly hear conversations about the best way to increase testosterone.

 So, Should You Take L-Arginine To Increase Testosterone?

 While there is no arguing that l-arginine proves to be successful in increasing blood flow resulting in more oxygen to the muscles and enhancing athletic performance, I don’t see much that supports an increase in testosterone levels.

-When my clients come to me wishing to boost their testosterone naturally and reap the benefits like better libido, muscle gains, and improved mood and cognitive ability, I usually advise them to take some of the natural testosterone boosting supplements that we tried and tested ourselves.
+When my clients come to me wishing to boost their testosterone naturally and reap the benefits like better libido, muscle gains, and improved mood and cognitive ability, I usually advise them to take some of the natural testosterone boosting supplements for men that we tried and tested ourselves.